Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 ### Log to File

-This example will create a Custom logging Type that will take some custom hashtable, transform it into a string, and then pass that to the inbuilt File logging Method:
+This example will create a Custom Log Type that will take some custom hashtable, transform it into a string, and then pass that to the inbuilt File Log Method:

 ```powershell
 New-PodeLogFileMethod -Name 'Custom' | Add-PodeLogType -Name 'Main' -ScriptBlock {